funkyfuture/inxs/docs/usage.rst

     # as a simple step
     f(sub_transformation, 'root', copy=True)
     # as a rule handler
-    f(sub_transformation, 'element', copy=True)
+    f(sub_transformation, 'node', copy=True)

 Any transformation step, condition or handler can be grouped into :term:`sequence` s to encourage code recycling - But don't take that as a permission to barbarously patching fragments of existing solutions together that you might feel are similar to your problem.
-It's taken care that the items are retained as when then a transformation was initialized if groups were :term:`mutable` types.
+It's taken care that the items are retained as when a transformation was initialized if groups were :term:`mutable` types.

 Now that the authoritarian part is reached, be advised that using expressive and unambiguous names is essential when designing transformations and their components.
 As a rule of thumb, a simple